Educational leaders play a critical role in:

 - working in partnership with families and communities.

-cohesive and coordinated approach to teaching, learning and support is
+A cohesive and coordinated approach to teaching, learning and support is critical.

 The Disability Standards for Education 2005 clarifies the rights of people with disabilities and obligations of education providers, under the Disability Discrimination Act 1992.
 It is critical that educational leaders understand the importance of our obligations under this legislation.